For all the power and versatility that digital devices provide, there's nothing like sitting down with a good book.

 27. Handstyle Lettering by viction:ary

-Between calligraphy and typography stands the age-old art of hand-lettering, which encompasses both forms while retaining its own character and individuality.
-Whilst we depend over-abundantly on the digital form and type printing, Handstyle Lettering represents the comeback and resurgence of the titular art, returning the human touch and warmth that has been lacking in our digital age.
+Between calligraphy and typography stands the age-old art of hand-lettering, which encompasses both forms while retaining its character and individuality.
+While we depend over-abundantly on the digital form and type printing, Handstyle Lettering represents the comeback and resurgence of the titular art, returning the human touch and warmth that has been lacking in our digital age.

 28. Special Edition by viction:ary

 Presenting a medley of playful and masterfully crafted designs from around the world, Special Edition focuses on product packaging that stands out for its engaging concept, unexpected choice of material or artistically elaborate design.
-Tailored to celebrate a unique product or extend a brand, these solutions come often about as the result of a one-off creative collaboration.
+Tailored to celebrate a unique product or extend a brand, these solutions often come about as the result of a one-off creative collaboration.

 29. Start Me Up!: New Branding for Businesses – Robert Klanten